 Front Street Coffee House: This is my second favorite coffee/lunch spot after Red Line Cafe.
 They have great coffee and sandwiches and I go often for lunch.

-⭐️ Lobster Shanty: I should probably give the shanty 2 or even 3 stars but I don’t go here very often.
+⭐️ Lobster Shanty: I should probably give the shanty 2 or even 3 stars but we don’t go here very often.
 I don’t know why.
 We really should.
 It’s great food, and they’ve even been on Diners, Drive-ins, and Dives.
 They close for a few months in the off-season and we sort of forget about them when they’re tucked in artist row.
-I’ll update this next time we go.
+I do really love the vibe of the place, and their outdoor patio is a great place to hang out in the summer.

-Adeas Mediterranean Grill: Fresh tasty greek cuisine.
+Adeas Mediterranean Grill: Fresh tasty Israeli cuisine.
 Only open for lunch.
 Amazing hummus.

 Witch City Hibachi: Your basic hibachi place… you know the type where they grill the food in front of you and tell a lot of jokes and throw food at you.
 It’s really good though.
 Their sushi and bento boxes are great too.